MGT 110. Introduction to Business. 3 Credits.

 MGT 250.
 Strategic Management.
 3 Credits.

-This capstone course prepares students to integrate important current issues in strategic management with key learning from MWCC business curriculum courses.
+This course prepares students to integrate important current issues in strategic management with key learning from MWCC business curriculum courses.
 It concentrates on in-class presentations and work team approaches to learning with a focus on critical thinking.
 It is designed with an applied perspective and highlights significant emerging trends in strategic management.
 It is intended to provide students with the business skills and knowledge transfer that prepares them for further baccalaureate learning and on-the-job implementation of corporate, business, and functional strategies.
-This is a business capstone class and registration is restricted to business degree graduating sophomores only.
+Registration is restricted to business degree graduating sophomores only.
 Prerequisites: ACC 101, ACC 102; CIS 128 or CIS 121; ENG 102, and 45 credits earned toward a BA, BAC or BACA degree.